8monish/SIH-2026-BIS/README.md

 ---

 ## 📜 License & Branding
-Official Bureau of Indian Standards (BIS) colors (`#003082` Royal Blue and `#f26522` Saffron) and emblem specifications are strictly maintained across all user interface components.
+Official Bureau of Indian Standards (BIS) colors and emblem specifications are strictly maintained across all user interface components.